MathMist: A Parallel Multilingual Benchmark Dataset for Mathematical Problem Solving and Reasoning: Corpus Creation

 \subsection{Multilingual Translation Pipeline}

-To evaluate LLM families on MWP solving across diverse resource levels while ensuring typological variety, we selected high-resource languages such as French (Indo-European); medium-resource languages like Finnish (Uralic) and Turkish (Turkic), and low-resource languages, including Kazakh (Turkic), Lithuanian (Indo-European).
+To evaluate LLM families on MWP solving across diverse resource levels while ensuring typological variety, we selected high-resource languages such as English, French, and Arabic (Indo-European, Semitic); medium-resource languages like Turkish (Turkic), Persian (Indo-Iranian), Swahili (Bantu), Gujarati (Indo-Aryan), Finnish (Uralic), Lithuanian (Indo-European), and low-resource languages, including Bangla (Indo-Aryan), Hausa (Afroasiatic), Amharic (Semitic), and Kazakh (Turkic).
 With this selection, we augmented our dataset by embodying systematic mathematical translations.
-Each item in the dataset is denoted as \((Q, S^{\mathrm{true}}, A)\).
-For the target language set $L$ = \{\texttt{French}, \texttt{Kazakh}, \texttt{Finnish}, \texttt{Lithuanian}, \texttt{Turkish}\}, language-specific translator agents \(\mathcal{A}_\ell\) generate candidate translations \((Q_\ell, S_\ell, A_\ell)\) using a zero-shot prompt.
+Each item in the dataset is denoted as \((Q, S_{\mathrm{true}}, A)\).
+For the target language set $L$ = \{\texttt{Arabic}, \texttt{French}, \texttt{Swahili}, \texttt{Persian}, \texttt{Turkish}, \texttt{Hausa}, \texttt{Gujarati}, \texttt{Amharic}, \texttt{Kazakh}, \texttt{Finnish}, \texttt{Lithuanian}\}, language-specific translator agents \(\mathcal{A}_\ell\) generate candidate translations \((Q_\ell, S_\ell, A_\ell)\) using a zero-shot prompt.
 Each candidate is evaluated by a verifier LLM \(V_\ell\) based on criteria \(\mathcal{Q} = \{\mathcal{M}, \mathcal{T}, \mathcal{L}, \mathcal{C}\}\), which comprise mathematical fidelity, terminological correctness, clarity, and completeness.
 A candidate is accepted if they meet all criteria.
 If any standards fails, the verifier \(V_\ell\) produces a corrected translation \((\tilde{Q_{\ell}},\tilde{S_{\ell}},\tilde{A_{\ell}})=V_{\ell}(Q_{\ell}, S_{\ell}, A_{\ell}; Q, S_{\mathrm{true}}, A)\), which must satisfy all the criteria.
-We evaluated several translations from each language, utilizing back translation, and found acceptable results with minimal distortions.
-Although the translations are not human-verified, we trust our rigorous pipeline to maintain isomorphism with the original, creating a strong prototype of mathematical reasoning in diverse resource languages.
+To further assess the translation quality, we engaged subject-matter experts (SMEs) for back-translations using Google Translate \citep{google_translate} and DeepL \citep{deepl_translate}.
+If the translations did not match the original English, we provided the candidate translations with explicit error points to Gemini for further refinement.
+We achieved accurate translations from Gemini on the first attempt due to its strong language coverage.
+The LLM-SME pipeline maintains isomorphism with the original, creating a robust benchmark MWP dataset for mathematical reasoning across diverse resource languages.